RCK777-BALL/WorkPro3/Frontend/README.md

 The dashboard uses a small zustand store with the `persist` middleware.
-Your selected timeframe, department filter, date range and any custom KPIs are saved to `localStorage` under the key `dashboard-storage`.
+Your selected timeframe, department filter, date range and any custom KPIs are saved to `localStorage` under the key `dashboard-layouts`.
 When you return to the dashboard, these preferences are automatically loaded so your layout and filters remain the same across sessions.